Working Papers:

 How children of U.S.-born adapt to immigration-induced local changes is empirically ambiguous and understudied.
 Uncovering the impact of exposure to immigrants during childhood helps us understand the dynamic responses to immigration and the implications for intergenerational mobility.
 To study the impact, I link children of U.S.-born in each of the 1900 to 1920 U.S. censuses to their adulthood years in the following censuses until 1940.
 I instrument immigration’s destination choice by exploiting the disparities of preexisting immigration settlement patterns and the variation in their arrivals from 1900 to 1920.
 I find that immigration induces children of U.S.-born to accumulate more human capital.
 However, children of higher-skilled fathers adapt better and benefit more than their peers.
 The findings indicate that though immigration induces skill upgrading, it increases U.S.-born cross-generation skill persistence.
 The incentive to specialize may explain the skill upgrading; exposure to immigrants during childhood encourages children of U.S.-born to specialize in less immigrant-intensive and higher-skilled occupations.
 Mobility expands specialization opportunities; immigration-induced rural-to-urban migration makes higher-skilled jobs more accessible for the U.S.-born.

-The Great Migration's Impact on Southern Inequality with Jack Chapel
+The Great Migration's Impact on Southern Inequality (joint with Jack Chapel)

 This paper studies the Great Migration—the early 20th-century mass migration of Black Americans out of the U.S. South—and its impact on Southern local labor markets.
 To isolate the impacts of migration from potentially correlated economic impacts of local push factors, we construct a shift-share style “demand-pull” instrument, exploiting variation in preexisting Southern out-migration patterns in 1900-10 and labor demand changes in the North in 1910–1940.
 We estimate that counties with one percentile higher out-of-South migration during 1910–1940 had $0.03 (0.5%) higher average Black weekly wages in 1940.
 We find no effects on White wages, resulting in a reduction in the racial wage gap.
 Reduced Black labor supply and improved human capital accumulation are investigated as potential mechanisms.
 The results provide novel evidence of how the Great Migration impacted the Southern communities migrants left.